django/deps/final/0001-dep-process.rst

 If you are interested in assuming ownership of a DEP, first try to contact the original author and ask for permission.
 If they approve, ask them to open a pull request transferring the DEP to you.
-If the original author doesn't respond to email within a few weeks, contact django-developers.
+If the original author doesn't respond to email within a few weeks, raise it on the Django Forum.

 Differences between DEPs and PEPs